by Sharon Hudson

 Framing of Photographic Prints

 I always advise custom framing of art works on paper if economically possible, because the outcome is always much better.
-The available proportions, mat colors, and frame styles of store-bought frames are rarely ideal, or perhaps even acceptable, for any particular image.
-For medium to large pieces, allow at least $200 to $300 for conservation framing under glass, depending on size and media.
+The available proportions, mat colors, and frame styles of ready-made store-bought frames are rarely ideal, or perhaps even acceptable, for any particular image.
+For medium to large pieces, allow at least $200 to $400 for conservation framing under glass, depending on size and media.
 Shop around for price, because prices vary considerably, but don't let a 10% or 20% price difference determine your lifetime enjoyment of your art work.

 Although you might want to consider Fine Art America's non-traditional alternatives to framing (print on metal, floated print, print on wood, etc.), please DON'T try to use Fine Art America's framing service to frame your print.
 (Why?)